beedesk/dokku-buildpack-s3fs/README.md

 On a non-EC2 machine, mounting might take a good minute, so be patient.
 On a EC2, mounting takes only a few seconds.

 ## Catches
 Mounting `FUSE` drive requires root access (within the docker container).
-The deploy / run steps [buildstep](https://github.com/progrium/buildstep) happened to run as root (within the docker container) during the `.profile.d/` step.
+The `.profile.d/` step of deploy / run command in [buildstep](https://github.com/progrium/buildstep) happened to run as root (within the docker container).
 It is why this buildstep mounts the filesytem with `.profile.d/s3fs.sh` script generating during `bin/compile` phrase.
 In long run, I suspect the `.profile.d/` step might be tighten.

 I have only tested it on ubuntu 14.0 LTS.